-What does Like Jesus Does mean?
+What do you think Like Jesus Does means?

 Eric Church: Like Jesus Does Meaning